ik-fractel/kappataumu.github.com/_posts/2013-09-08-creating-an-Ubuntu-VM-with-packer.md

 This is an array of commands that are sent to the graphical Ubuntu installer as if you were typing them at a physical keyboard.
 In our case, we need to bypass the graphical installer (by typing `ESC` `ESC` `ENTER`), drop to the boot prompt and then type some configuration directives there.

 One of these commands will instruct the Ubuntu installer to fetch a preconfiguration file (preseed.cfg) from a local web server Packer has spun-up, that will automatically provide answers to the installer prompts, thus automating the installation in its entirety.
-You can find more information on preseeding here [1] and here [2].
+You can find more information on preseeding [here](https://help.ubuntu.com/community/InstallCDCustomization) and [here](https://help.ubuntu.com/12.04/installation-guide/i386/appendix-preseed.html).
 Of course this file will have to be created and tailored to your needs, but you will find a fully working example further below.

-Do note that due to missing CA certs, the preconfiguration file is best served from a non-https URL [3].
+Do note that due to missing CA certs, the preconfiguration file is best served from [a non-https URL](https://groups.google.com/forum/#!msg/packer-tool/rUPi8fhGjhY/ZjuVd4QBKX0J).
 Keep this in mind if you were thinking of not using the Packer web server and linking to, for instance, a GitHub repo.

 Now, armed with this information, we start by creating the Packer template.
 Before anything else, create a folder inside the packer directory named `ubuntu_64` to store the template and the Ubuntu preconfiguration file.
 This will also be the directory Packer will make available over http to the VM while it is created.